-Below are some glowing reviews for Dr. Brooks’ soon-to-be-released book, “Tech Generation: Raising Balanced Kids in a Hyper-Connected World,” which is being published by Oxford University Press this coming August.
-We hope that you’ll take a look once it has been released!
+Below are some glowing reviews for Dr. Brooks’ recently released book, “Tech Generation: Raising Balanced Kids in a Hyper-Connected World,” which was published by Oxford University Press in August 2018.
+We hope you find it informative, engaging, and useful!

 Parents often worry about raising kids in a tech-saturated world—the threats of cyberbullying, video game violence, pornography, and sexting may seem inescapable.
 And while these dangers exist, there is a much more common and subtle way that technology can cause harm: by eroding our attention spans.
 Focused attention is fundamental to maintaining quality relationships, but our constant interaction with screens and social media is shortening our attention span—which takes a toll on our personal connections with friends and family and our ability to form real relationships.
 This book guides parents in teaching their children how to reap the benefits of living in a digital world while also preventing its negative effects.
 Mike Brooks and Jon Lasser, psychologists with extensive experience working with kids, parents, and teachers, combine cutting-edge research and expertise to create an engaging and helpful guide that emphasizes the importance of the parent-child relationship.
 They reject an “all or nothing” attitude towards technology, in favor of a balanced approach that neither idealizes nor demonizes the digital.

 Shelf Awareness, Writer and Reviewer